BRUITS MARRONS

 Premiere: October 7, 2025, at Points Communs - Nouvelle Scène Nationale de Cergy-Pontoise / Festival d'Automne in Paris

 Bruits Marrons is a creation inspired by the work Evil Nigger and reflections on the life of its composer, African-American musician Julius Eastman.
-Drawing on the concept of a quilombo (communities of marooned slaves, free and autonomous) and bringing it into contemporary contexts, the piece will gather two musicians and four dancers (in addition to a large artistic and technical support team) to create an ephemeral community questioning resistance and solidarity through music that combines rage and beauty.
+Drawing on the concept of a quilombo (communities of marooned slaves, free and autonomous) and bringing it into contemporary contexts, the piece will gather one musician and five dancers (in addition to a large artistic and technical support team) to create an ephemeral community questioning resistance and solidarity through music that combines rage and beauty.
 The premiere will take place at the Festival d'Automne 2025.

 Choreography: Calixto Neto

-Performance: Acauã Shereya, Andrès Bidiamambu, Stanley Ollivier, Isabela Fernandes Santana
+Performance: Shereya, Andrège Bidiamambu, Stanley Ollivier, Isabela Fernandes Santana, Ndoho Ange

 Choreographic Assistance: Carolina Campos